Photo by Joana Kruse/Alamy

-Given its location in the middle of the Mediterranean, the weather of the Maltese Islands is highly dependent upon the wind and the sea.
+Given their location in the middle of the Mediterranean Sea, the Maltese islands are heavily affected by the wind and sea.
 In July and August, the days are long, sunny, and dry, making summer the perfect time to sunbathe on the archipelago's rocky shores and dive in one of its many grottoes or caves.
 Fall and spring tend to be cooler but more humid.
-Winters are mild, but never outright cold, with temperatures averaging around 55 degrees.
-In fact, those with sea legs—or flippers, as it were—have been known to sneak in a swim come December.
-Early June or late September are often the best times to visit: There are fewer crowds on either end of the European vacation season, and the temperate weather is perfect for strolling the limestone-walled cities and rocky shores.
+Winters are mild but never outright cold, with temperatures averaging around 55 degrees.
+Early June or late September are often the best times to visit.
+There are fewer crowds on either end of the European vacation season, and the temperate weather is perfect for strolling the limestone-walled cities and rocky shores.

-Other native dishes include kapunata—which is a Maltese version of ratatouille—and “Widow's Soup,” which includes a small round of gbejniet (sheep or goat's cheese).
-Gbejniet can be found in various island dishes, especially on the typical antipasto plate, which also comes with olives, capers, sundried tomatoes, an eggplant spread, and pita crackers.
-It’s perfect as a late afternoon snack with a bottle of local white Ghirghentina wine or a spritz—a Mediterranean favorite.
+Other native dishes include kapunata, a Maltese version of ratatouille, and widow’s soup, which includes a small round of gbejniet (sheep or goat cheese).
+Gbejniet can be found in various island dishes, especially on the typical antipasto plate, which also comes with olives, capers, sun-dried tomatoes, an eggplant spread, and pita crackers.
+It’s perfect as a late afternoon snack with a bottle of local white girgentina wine or a spritz—a Mediterranean favorite.

-After over a decade as an editor in New York, Sara went freelance in 2013 to pursue the wandering life of a travel and lifestyle writer.
-When she’s not gallivanting around unfamiliar territories like the swimming coves of Comino, Malta or the crab shacks of Kep, Cambodia, she’s based in Paris where she’s grown accustomed to practicing yoga in French and summering without air conditioning.
-Her work also appears in the New York Times, the Wall Street Journal, Hemispheres and more.
+After more than a decade as an editor in New York, Sara Lieberman went freelance in 2013 to pursue the wandering life of a travel and lifestyle writer.
+When she’s not gallivanting around unfamiliar territory like the swimming coves of Malta’s Comino island or the crab shacks of Kep, Cambodia, she’s based in Paris, where she’s grown accustomed to practicing yoga in French and summering without air-conditioning.
+Her work also appears in the New York Times, the Wall Street Journal, Hemispheres, and more.